South Australian Consolidated Acts

 (b) medical expenses of at least the prescribed minimum have been reasonably incurred in connection with the injury.

-(2) If damages are to be awarded for non-economic loss, they must be assessed as follows:
+(2) If damages are to be awarded for non-economic loss, other than in relation to personal injury arising from an MVA motor accident, they must be assessed as follows:

 (a) the injured person's total non-economic loss is to be assigned a numerical value (the "scale value") on a scale running from 0 to 60 (the scale reflecting 60 equal gradations of non-economic loss, from a case in which the non-economic loss is not severe enough to justify any award of damages to a case in which the injured person suffers non-economic loss of the gravest conceivable kind);